SnowdogApps/alpaca-ui/README.md

 <style src="@snowdog/alpaca-ui/src/atoms/button/Button.scss" lang="scss" />
 ```
 For now, to see all possible cases/modifiers, you should clone and run repo as in Development point, or check .stories.js file in component.

-## Features

-- High customization and performance
-- Possibility to override global variables
-- Possibility to override components from partials (HTML/JS/SCSS)
-- Semantic and accessible code output
-- Ready to use with Vue CLI, Vue Storefornt and Nuxt.js

 ## Browser support